 If the light flashes when you press buttons on your Apple Remote, but nothing happens on your TV,

 - You can try pairing your Apple TV with your TV remote and then go into remote settings and seek to pair it with your Apple TV remote.
-You can look at the article from Apple to explore this.

 - If you are using the Siri Remote, you can reset it by simultaneously pressing the Menu and Volume Up buttons.
 This will reset your remote and put it back into pairing mode.

 - Try Holding the Menu and Down buttons on the Apple Remote to restart your Apple TV.

 - If you still need help after the restart, unplug your Apple TV from the power outlet.
 Wait at least six seconds, then plug it back in.
 Sometimes unplugging the unit can work.